 Lake Toba Profile: a UNESCO Global Geopark

 Lake Toba profile is colorful and magnificent.
-Firstlly, it is the blue and green montainous area located 120 kilometers (75 mi) south of Medan, Indonesia.
+Firstly, it is home to a diverse range of geological features, including hot springs, waterfalls, and unique rock formations.
+It is also home to a variety of plant and animal life, including many endemic species.
 Secondly, it represents the unifying geosite within the Toba Caldera UNESCO Global Geopark.
+The caldera has transformed into a beautiful lake by containing water from the surrounding area.
 Thirdly, the lake is the largest volcanic crater ever in existence.
 Lake Toba has a surface area of 1,130 square kilometers (436 sq mi) and a body length of 86 kilometers (53 mi).
 The series of volcanic eruptions with the last one taking place 74,000 years ago left a large caldera that was later filled in with 240 cubic kilometers (57.6 cu mi) of water.
 The blue water and green vegetation of the lake have attracted inhabitants as well as tourists.

 Lake Toba is currently developing into a world-class tourist destination.
 It ranks 1st on the list of New Bali.
 Under the New Bali plan, the Indonesian government wants to leverage the success in Bali to boost visitor traffic to a handfull of other destinations, most notably Lake Toba.
 But, the lake has long been a favorite destination for tourists worldwide.
 The recent development focuses on building new roads, new hotels, new resorts, and new attractions.